prabinb50/Softy_Hygiene_Website_Using_Nextjs/README.md

 ## Features

-- **Dynamic Pages**: Includes pages for products, categories, dealer locator, and contact information.
+- **Dynamic Pages**: Includes pages for products, categories, dealer locator, about section, and contact information.
 - **Responsive Design**: Fully optimized for desktop, tablet, and mobile devices.
 - **Interactive Components**: Carousel, navigation bar, and dealer locator with sorting functionality.
 - **Modern UI**: Built with ShadCN UI and Tailwind CSS for a clean and professional look.